swarajdalmia/ML-Notes/README.md

 # Machine Learning Playground
 Contains the implementation of some popular ML/DL models and architectures.

 The code used to implement the Recurrent Neuural Networks(RNN) model using Long-Short Term Memory(LSTM) units with a was taken from [here](https://github.com/WillKoehrsen/recurrent-neural-networks/blob/master/notebooks/Deep%20Dive%20into%20Recurrent%20Neural%20Networks.ipynb).
+A beautiful exposition on LSTM's can be found on [colah's blog](http://colah.github.io/posts/2015-08-Understanding-LSTMs/).
+To see the myriad applications and some really breaktaking unexpected results on applying RNN's, look at [Andrej Karpathy blog](http://karpathy.github.io/2015/05/21/rnn-effectiveness/).